Charlize Theron: 1991–2002: Early work and breakthrough

-Breakthrough (1997–2002)

-Larger roles in widely released Hollywood films followed, and her career expanded by the end of the 1990s.
-In the horror drama The Devil's Advocate (1997), which is credited to be her break-out film, Theron starred alongside Keanu Reeves and Al Pacino as the haunted wife of an unusually successful lawyer.
+Theron's career expanded by the end of the 1990s.
+In the horror drama The Devil's Advocate (1997), which is credited as her break-out film, Theron starred alongside Keanu Reeves and Al Pacino as the haunted wife of an unusually successful lawyer.
 She subsequently starred in the adventure film Mighty Joe Young (1998) as the friend and protector of a giant mountain gorilla, and in the drama The Cider House Rules (1999), as a woman who seeks an abortion in World War II-era Maine.
 While Mighty Joe Young flopped at the box office, The Devil's Advocate and The Cider House Rules were commercially successful.
-She was on the cover of the January 1999 issue of Vanity Fair as the "White Hot Venus".
-She appeared on the cover of the May 1999 issue of Playboy magazine, in photos taken several years earlier when she was an unknown model; Theron unsuccessfully sued the magazine for publishing them without her consent.
+She appeared on the cover of the January 1999 issue of Vanity Fair as the "White Hot Venus".
+The May 1999 issue of Playboy magazine also featured Theron on its cover; the photos of Theron used by Playboy had been taken several years earlier when she was an unknown model, and Theron unsuccessfully sued the magazine for publishing them without her consent.

 By the early 2000s, Theron continued to steadily take on roles in films such as Reindeer Games (2000), The Yards (2000), The Legend of Bagger Vance (2000), Men of Honor (2000), Sweet November (2001), The Curse of the Jade Scorpion (2001), and Trapped (2002), all of which, despite achieving only limited commercial success, helped to establish her as an actress.
 On this period in her career, Theron remarked: "I kept finding myself in a place where directors would back me but studios didn't.
 [I began] a love affair with directors, the ones I really, truly admired.
 I found myself making really bad movies, too.
-Reindeer Games was not a good movie, but I did it because I loved [director] John Frankenheimer."
+Reindeer Games was not a good movie, but I did it because I loved [director] John Frankenheimer".